Chargebacks. Every event Organizer's worst nightmare.

 - Scan every ticket to prove that it was used

-If you noticed anything suspicious, please contact us immediately.
+If you notice anything suspicious, please contact us immediately.
 We can offer advice and best practices for handling each situation.

 Some Helpful Tips